functionhaus/archivist/README.md

 Fox, produced by Julian Blaustein and directed by Robert Wise.
 ```

-`0.1.x` versions of Archivist will parse and return article content as
+`0.2.x` and `0.1.x` versions of Archivist will parse and return article content
-`Archivist.Article` structs.
+as `Archivist.Article` structs.
 The parsing output of the above article example
 would look like this:

 ```elixir